cdervis/cppstat/README.md

 ## Contributing

-cppstat is generated from YAML data files in the `data` directory.
+cppstat is generated from YAML data files in the root directory.
 The files are maintained as a best-effort and contributions are always welcome.

 You can edit these files directly via GitHub's web interface and commit your changes for approval.